omgjlk/ansibox/README.md

 * On OSX it will install homebrew
 * On Fedora it will remove and install whatever RPMs you list in the answer file
 * On all systems it will sync in your dotfiles git repo if you have one
+* Will sync a list of git repos and set their upstream URL provided.
+See role/git_repos/tasks/main.yml for example

 ## Using ansibox